LegumeFederation/cvitjs/README.md

 + Note you can run any task seperately by using ``` gulp <task> ```

 ## Roadmap
 Things to do on the way to the 1.0 release.
-+ Uploaded file manager (glyph and name missmatch correction)
++ Uploaded file manager
+	+ Basic data validation
+	+ Customized glyphs
 + Advanced URI control.
 + Basic Glyphs:
-    + Border
     + Measure
     	+ Heat
         + Histogram
         + Distance
-+ Functional Ruler Replacement
-+ Unit Tests
-+ And More (based on feedback and realizing where design errors lurk)
++ Release unit tests
++ Upload full documentation